Now Accepting Applications for the Denver Metro Area

 Evoke's center-based ABA program offers schedules appropriate for each child's individual therapeutic needs and their family's busy schedule.
 Our center serves school-aged children and all learning areas are grouped by age to allow for age-appropriate socialization.

-Evoke Behavioral Health's Early Intervention Program serves children ages 18-months to 6-years-old who have been diagnosed with Autism Spectrum Disorder or a related Developmental Disability.
-Our EI Program is play-based and individualized while remaining data-based and effective.
+Evoke Behavioral Health's Early Start Autism Program serves children ages 2-6 years old who have been diagnosed with Autism Spectrum Disorder or a related Developmental Disability.
+Our ESA Program is play-based and individualized while remaining data-based and effective.
 Staff ratios are 1:1 throughout the day, and both full-day options and half-day options are available based on the child's specific needs.

 When parents first hear that their child may have an Autism Spectrum Disorder, they may feel lost, confused, relieved, upset, or a combination of all of the above.
 Evoke Behavioral Health can help parents connect with a support system as well as help families navigate through the endless options of services, insurance, waivers, schools, and the like.
 Research shows that intensive early intervention services provide the best chance of prolonged success and independence later in life for young children diagnosed with, or at risk of, Autism Spectrum Disorder.
 We're here to walk you through that process when you're ready.